 Start cutting all the pieces to the correct width.

-Set the fence to the correct widths as indicated on the free plans that you can download on this page.
+Set the guide to the correct widths as indicated on the free table saw fence plans that you can download on this page.

 Now cut the parts to the correct length.

-The top of the fence is also the part that ensures that the new fence can be attached to the original fence.
+The top of the guide is also the part that ensures that the new guide can be attached to the original one.

 You can now drill a hole at the marked location.